 NICE is seeking increased levels of funding, in particular from major individual donors, to be able to provide the necessary programs for this community of workers, building on a thriving service model that both meets the immediate needs that workers present and gives them the tools to fight the pervasive exploitation in their workplaces and wider communities.

 Our base of current supporter include The New York Foundation, The New York Women's Foundation, The Northstar Fund, The Mertz Gilmore Foundation, The New York Community Trust, The City Council of New York, NYCOSH, Hispanic Federation, TakeRoot Justice, and generous individual donors.

 NICE has an incredibly diverse staff with a range of experiences serving immigrant workers in different contexts.
-Out of 13 full-time staff members, all of whom are bilingual, 12 are immigrants or children of immigrants from Latin America.
+Out of our staff members, all of whom are bilingual, 90% are immigrants or children of immigrants from Latin America.
 Our staff members bring concrete experience in community-based work and popular education techniques, which we employ throughout our services.